cbguo2/HackIllionois2019Optum/README.md

 - Perfecting the clustering algorithm by taking more attributes into account
 - Creating a cleaner UI that is easier for the nurse to navigate

+## How to build, install, and use
+**to change dataset:**
+- convert the JSON file to csv with an online converter
+- parse the csv file in the python code on an IDE of choice
+- export the output data of the clustering algorithm and convert back to JSON
+- update JSON file in android studio

+-Use data of patient cluster locations and nurse locations as the input to the latitude and longitude for the UI so the markers will display on the map